Effective Dynamics of Translationally Invariant Magnetic Schr\"odinger Equations in the High Field Limit: Stability under perturbations vanishing in the vicinity of the origin

-However, it will greatly simplify our analysis to construct a $1$-dimensional approximation of $P_\lambda L^2(\mathbb R^2)$, and so we shall find an approximation of $T_N(\eta)$ which is a true orthogonal projection.
-To this end we recall the following abstract result on almost projections: \begin{proposition} Let $T$ be a bounded self-adjoint operator satisfying
+The next step is to construct a {\it bona fide} orthogonal projection close to $T_N(\eps)$.
+To this end, we recall the following abstract result on almost projections: \begin{proposition} Let $T$ be a bounded self-adjoint operator satisfying

 Then, $\big\{z\in\C\, : \, |z-1|=\frac{1}{2}\big\} \subset \rho(T)$ and

 where